Skip to content

 • Spices: We’re using cinnamon, ginger, and cloves, which are the common spices used in all kinds of gingerbread recipes.

 • For the face: Red M&Ms, candy eyes, and chocolate-covered pretzels.
 Usually, you can find candy eyes at Walmart or anywhere you’d find baking supplies.
-If not, online is a pretty safe bet.
-Alternatively, you could use chocolate chips or brown M&Ms instead!

-How to Make Reindeer Cookies
+How to Make Gingerbread Reindeer Cookies

 Showing how to make reindeer cookies in a 4 step collage.

 • Blend dry ingredients.
 In a medium bowl, whisk together the flour, baking soda, salt, ginger, cinnamon, and cloves.
-Since you’ll be adding the dry ingredients to the wet ingredients, you want to use a smaller bowl for the dry ingredients.

 • Don’t skip the chill time.
-Chilling the dough for at least 1 hour will help firm up the butter once again so that the reindeer cookies don’t spread too thin.
+Chilling the dough for at least 1 hour will help firm up the butter once again so that the reindeer gingerbread cookies don’t spread too thin.

 • Nonstick.
 For easy removal of the reindeer cookies, make sure to line your baking sheet with either a silicone baking mat or parchment paper.